Protect Your Family from EMF Pollution

 One simple solution is a wired baby monitor.
 You will still have all the functionality of a modern baby monitor (you can hear and see your baby from any connected device).
 However, the data from the camera will be sent via Ethernet or your home wiring.
 This will eliminate having a powerful microwave antenna that is right next to your sleeping child.

 Here are the basic instructions to setup this D-Link camera system (Special Note: more detailed instructions from a reader can be found here).
-The video below will also show you exactly how this setup works.
+The video below will also show you exactly how these low EMF baby monitors work.

 The primary advantage of this baby monitor system is that there is no powerful microwave transmitter right next to your newborn.
 Unfortunately, the overwhelming majority of new parents are now using dangerous wireless baby monitors.